RecoFu/mouse-account-verification/README.md

 >
 > Monitoring killed the prediction paradigm on 2020/04/20.
 >
 > Operationally, this archive supports the claim that pre-committed exit rules can prevent catastrophic tail losses in at least one real-world deployment.
-It does not claim that all predictive models are obsolete."
+It does not claim that all predictive models are obsolete.
+>
+> **The philosophy does not guarantee survival; it defines how failure modes are constrained and documented.**"

 ---